sabotah/dungeondigital/README.md

 # Dungeon Digital

-This is the official open source GitHub repo for the official site: https://dungeon.digital
+This is the official open source GitHub repo for the site: https://dungeon.digital

-A very simple RPG Dungeon Builder and Campaign Manager, but object oriented and realtime multiplayer
+It's a very simple RPG Dungeon Builder and Campaign Manager, but object oriented and realtime multiplayer

-It's coded in Laravel 10 (recently upgraded from laravel 5, so forgive the occasional legacy coding structure)
+coded in Laravel 10 (recently upgraded from laravel 5, so forgive the occasional legacy coding structure)

 Current Functionality: